-Here at Homage, our doctors and physiotherapists work closely together to customise a personalized recovery and rehabilitation plan that’s suitable for your knee pain.
+Here at Homage, our physiotherapists work closely together to customise a personalised recovery and rehabilitation plan that’s suitable for your knee pain.
 Furthermore, they’ll visit you at your doorstep so you don’t have to travel and can receive treatment and monitor your recovery in the comfort of your home.

 - The acute swollen knee: Diagnosis and management. (n.d.).
 PubMed Central (PMC).
 Retrieved November 28, 2020, from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3704066/

 - Association between overweight and obesity and risk of clinically diagnosed knee, hip, and hand osteoarthritis: A population‐based cohort study.
 (2016, April 5).
 Wiley Online Library.
 Retrieved November 29, 2020, from https://onlinelibrary.wiley.com/doi/full/10.1002/art.39707